zhougsoft/youtube-miner/README.md

 ## how to use

 1. install dependencies: run `yarn`
-1. set your desired config in `src/index.js`
+1. set your desired settings in `src/index.js`
 1. run `yarn start` & let it rip!

 ## tooling